govinda472/cse15l-lab-reports/lab4.md

     >git push
      >git commit "final test"

- summary: The code I ran pushed and commited my fix of TestListExamples to github repo.
+ summary: The commands I ran pushed and commited my fix of TestListExamples to github repo.
  I had set up a encyrption,which reduced time that took me to log in.